Canon 5D Mark IV vs Sony A7R

 The Canon EOS 5D Mark IV and the Sony Alpha A7R are two digital cameras that were revealed to the public, respectively, in August 2016 and October 2013.
 The 5D Mark IV is a DSLR, while the A7R is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Canon has a resolution of 30.1 megapixel, whereas the Sony provides 36.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 30.1 megapixels, whereas the Sony provides 36.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 5D Mark IV vs Sony A7R